David Blackwood

 Price Realized: $

-Reference: This work is reproduced as a full page illustration on page 94 of “David Blackwood: Master Printmaker” (William Gough; Firefly Books; 2001)
+Note: This work is illustrated on pages 51 and 52 of “David Blackwood: Master Printmaker” (William Gough; Firefly Books; 2001).

 -